heyx3/BpExamples/README.md

 Illustrative examples of interactive apps [made with B+](https://github.com/heyx3/B-plus/).
 Run by executing `julia path/to/BpExamples/run.jl`.

 To be as clear as possible about where functions and types come from, this code endeavors to name all B+ stuff explicitly.
-For example, `Texture` is written as `Bplus.GL.Texture`.
+For example, `Texture` is written as `BplusApp.GL.Texture`.
 You don't have to do this in your own code!

 ## Pong